 I am my own worse enemy

-If I get it too often, it is usually due to my own doing.
+If I get it too often, it is usually due to my own fault.

-You can cause it yourself in everyday actions you take for granted, like:
+You can cause it yourself in everyday actions that you take for granted, like:

 - Putting the phone between your ear and your shoulder so you can write something down